opendatahub-io/ai-edge/pipelines/README.md

 - A clone of this repository

 ## AI Edge End to End Pipeline
+[//]: # (Change to S3 Fetch/Git Pipeline once the split is done describing the differences)

+> [!IMPORTANT]
+> This pipeline is currently being split into 2 pipelines, which will differ just in the fetch stage (S3 or Git), otherwise they are identical.

 ### Description
 End to end pipeline that supports a workflow to Fetch -> Build -> Test -> Push an immutable model container image to an image registry